Stimulus Control Steps Planner

 What if getting out of bed is unsafe?

-Does the plan upload sleep data?
+Does the plan store my sleep diary?

 Glossary: